Web Scraper

 Logging into websites with Web Scraper

 The Initial cookies field allows you to set cookies that will be used by the scraper to log into websites.
 Cookies are small text files that are stored on your computer by your web browser.
-Various websites use cookies to store information about your current session - by transferring this information to the scraper, it will be able to log into websites using your credentials.
-To learn more about logging into websites by transfering cookies, check out our tutorial.
+Various websites use cookies to store information about your current session.
+By transferring this information to the scraper, it will be able to log into websites using your credentials.
+To learn more about logging into websites by transferring cookies, check out our tutorial.

 The scraper expects the cookies in the Initial cookies field to be stored as separate JSON objects in a JSON array, see example below: